crplab/simvia-installation/README.md

 **Disadvantages**
 - Browser will ask for confirmation
-- Additional steps in installation process required
+- Additional steps during installation process

 ##### How to obtain the certificate